-- 2 small pumpkins (sugar or pie pumpkins, not the big jack o lanterns) cut in wedges
+- 2 small sugar pumpkins (or pie pumpkins), scoop out the seeds and cut the pumpkin in wedges

-- Arrange pumpkin wedges in the slow cooker.
+- Scoop out the seeds and arrange the pumpkin wedges inside the slow cooker.

-- Cover and cook on LOW for 4 to 6 hours, or until the flesh of the pumpkin is tender.
+- Cover with the lid and cook on Low for 4 to 6 hours or until the flesh of the pumpkin is very tender.

-- Scoop the flesh off the skin and transfer flesh to a food processor or blender.
-Discard skins.
+- Scoop the flesh off the skin and transfer the flesh to a food processor or blender.
+Discard the skins.

-- Blend pumpkin until smooth, or to a desired consistency.
+- Blend the pumpkin until smooth or to a desired consistency.

-- Spoon the pureed pumpkin into zip-close freezer bags OR wide-mouth canning jars.
+- Spoon the pureed pumpkin into Ziploc freezer bags or wide-mouth canning jars.

-- Pumpkin puree can be frozen in freezer bags or refrigerated for 8 to 10 days.
+- Pumpkin puree can be frozen for 3 months or refrigerated for 8 to 10 days.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.